PSORLab/EAGO.jl/docs/src/Quick_Start/medium.md

-# Simple Example
+# Medium-Difficulty Example

-(This example is also provided [here as a Jupyter Notebook](https://github.com/PSORLab/EAGO-notebooks/blob/master/notebooks/custom_quasiconvex.ipynb))
+This example is also provided [here as a Jupyter Notebook](https://github.com/PSORLab/EAGO-notebooks/blob/master/notebooks/custom_quasiconvex.ipynb)

-In this example, we'll adapt EAGO to implement the bisection-based algorithm used to solve the quasiconvex optimization problem presented in [1]:
+In this example, we'll adapt EAGO to implement the bisection-based algorithm used to solve a quasiconvex optimization problem<sup>1</sup:

 ![Equation 1](qc_Equation_1.png)